abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

     ![](media/2dgn161.png)

-1. Navigate to Azure Portal, click on Resource groups from the Navigate panel to see the resource groups.
+1. Navigate to the Azure Portal, click on Resource groups from the Navigate panel to see the resource groups.

     ![](media/2dgn9.png)